ikuibida/ServiceLogonMultifactorWiKi/Home.md

 #     ServiceLogonMultiFactor (SLMF)
-Free, open-source software allows you to add into MS Windows OS, the second authentication factor for users logging into the computer locally or via RDP.
+Free, open-source software for adding a second authentication factor to Microsoft Windows for users who log in locally or via RDP.

 Documentation: